Repeated quantum backflow and overflow: Introduction

 exhibited by quantum state $\psi$ over the union of the time intervals $[t_1,t_2],...,[t_{2M-1},t_{2M}]$.
 A basic question is whether or not the total backflow is also limited by the Bracken--Melloy constant, or whether increasing $M$ can increase the amount of backflow beyond $c_{\textnormal{BM}}$.
 In other words, are there states which exhibit repeated periods of significant backflow?
 Further, as a sum of $M$ probability differences, $\Delta^{(M)}_{\boldvec[M]{t}}(\psi)$ is, \emph{a priori}, bounded between $\pm M$.
 Can the maximum total backflow grow unboundedly as $M\to\infty$?
 Are there states in which one finds $\Delta^{(M)}_{\boldvec[M]{t}}(\psi)<-1$ -- i.e., in which more than unit probability is transferred to the right-hand half-line, in total, over the given intervals?
 If so, is this effect unbounded as $M\to\infty$?
 Are the answers to the previous questions different for classical particle mechanics?

 We will answer all these question affirmatively.
 For $M$ time intervals of equal duration, separated by gaps of the same duration, we show that there are positive-momentum states $\psi_M$ so that $\Delta^{(M)}_{\boldvec[M]{t}}(\psi_M)\to \infty$, at least as fast as $\mathcal{O}(M^{1/4})$.
 Moreover, we discover the new phenomenon that, for $M\ge 2$, there are indeed states with $\Delta^{(M)}_{\boldvec[M]{t}}(\psi)<-1$, an effect that we call \emph{quantum overflow}.
 For the intervals of equal duration separated by gaps of the same duration, we will prove that there are positive-momentum states $\varphi_M$ with $\Delta^{(M)}_{\boldvec[M]{t}}(\varphi_M)\to -\infty$, at least as fast as $\mathcal{O}(M^{1/4})$.
 Thus, both quantum backflow and overflow are unbounded in the limit of large $M$.
 By contrast, the total backflow of a classical particle is constrained to $[-1,0]$, independent of $M$.
 Our analytical results are complemented by a numerical investigation of the magnitude of the backflow and overflow effects for $M\leq 4$.
+As has been pointed out by one of the referees, overflow could be studied profitably without the restriction to positive momentum.
+Here, we keep the restriction because it turns out that there is some interplay between the backflow and overflow phenomena in the positive momentum case.
+The exploration of overflow in greater generality is left for future work.